artslay/abyssal_nx/README.md

 ## Obtaining the game files

-The original Android APK can be obtained from the [ABYSSAL repository](https://github.com/TheWWWorm/abyssal).
+The original Android APK can be obtained from the [abyssal repository](https://github.com/TheWWWorm/abyssal).

 Open the APK with an archive utility such as 7-Zip or WinRAR.